 Ohhh, where to start.
 All things mental health-related can be so misunderstood… in every way possible.
 When it's you who is experiencing it, it can be hard to understand why you may be feeling “off” or not yourself.
 Sometimes it feels like it's for no reason at all.
 From a therapeutic standpoint, it can be incredibly difficult to treat due to the subjective and complicated nature of mental illnesses and mood disorders.
 From a social perspective, people around you might not know what’s going on, why you may be acting different, or why you are interacting less with your friends and family.
 Maybe you’ve talked to them about it, but they still don’t understand, or maybe you haven’t talked about it at all.

 Unfortunately, there is still a stigma associated with things like depression and anxiety, despite there being SO many people who suffer from this in one way or another.
-The best way I know how to do my small part to help is to share my personal struggle, what I know about mood disorders like Seasonal Affective Disorder (SAD), and the things that have helped me personally manage my anxiety and SAD.
+The best way I know how to do my small part to help is to share my personal experience, what I know about mood disorders like Seasonal Affective Disorder (SAD), and the things that have helped me personally manage my anxiety and SAD.

 What is SAD?

 Generalized anxiety and major depression are a lot more common than Seasonal Affective disorder, but many people who have SAD have some form of either anxiety or depression, as well.
 This post is specifically about SAD, a.k.a.
 Seasonal Affective Disorder, considering we’re currently in the season when people are affected by it.
 SAD is a mood disorder characterized by depression and/or anxiety that is brought about or significantly worsened at the same time every year.